riccardone/EventStore.Tools.ServiceHost/README.md

 3) From the Main function call 'ConfigureServiceHost.Configure();'

 To create a plugin
-1) Create a class library project with the AssemblyName terminating with the word 'Plugin' (Ex.
-MyServicePlugin)
+1) Create a class library project
 2) Reference EventStore.Tools.PluginModel nuget package: PM> Install-Package EventStore.Tools.PluginModel
 3) Implement the two interfaces provided by the PluginModel
 4) Build the project and copy all the dll's into the ServiceHost\Plugins directory